ironscar/unreal-engine-dev-starter/docs/painting.md

 - `Multiply` is useful when we want everything to get darker by the same amount, such as for shadows
 - `Exclusion` is useful for blending things in a specific way, so far only been handy for blending paint into skin
+- `Linear Dodge` is useful for giving a light bloom sort of effect uniformly

 ---